 You are required to read for at least 15 minutes, every day, in a book of your choice.
 “Every day” means seven days a week, 365 days a year.

-On the 1st and 15th day of each month you are expected to write a short blog post about the book you are currently reading or have recently finished.
-An independent reading journal entry should be at least 200 words long, and should be written in paragraph form.
-Usually these journal entries will be just one paragraph.
+About every two weeks you will be assigned an “IRJE.”
+The task will be to publish a short blog post about the book you are currently reading or have recently finished.
+An independent reading journal entry (IRJE) should be at least 200 words long, and should be written as a single paragraph with a block quotation from the book.
 Category: Independent Reading.